Paul Ritchie (footballer, born 1969)

-Paul Michael Ritchie (born 25 January 1969) is a Scottish former football player, who played for several clubs in Scotland, England, Northern Ireland and Hong Kong in a 20-year career.
+Paul Michael Ritchie (born 25 January 1969) is a Scottish former football player who played for several clubs in Scotland, England, Northern Ireland and Hong Kong over a 20-year career.

 He was voted Scottish PFA Second Division Player of the Year and won the Daily Record Golden Shot award (first player to reach 30 goals in the SFL) in 1996–97.